-- Via Standing Order: £60 per month payable by standing order to cover (in order of priority) the annual membership sub of £120 and a total of £600 in fellowship subs for a maximum of 40 weekly meeting meals at the current price of £15 subject to refunds for qualifying absences.
+- Via Standing Order: £60 per month payable by standing order to cover (in order of priority) the annual membership sub of £120 and a total of £600 in fellowship subs on account of the cost of weekly meeting meals attended at the current price of £17 subject to refunds for qualifying absences.

-Lite Membership: (Attendance not expected at most weekly meetings).
+Lite Membership: (Attendance not expected at all weekly meetings).
 Two options.
-Both cost £120 membership sub payable annually on July 1st with optional monthly fellowship subs payable via PAYG in arrears for any meals attended at the current price of £15.
+Both cost £120 membership sub payable annually on July 1st with optional monthly fellowship subs payable via PAYG in arrears for any meals attended at the current price of £17.